lllyasviel/SingleFileDB/README.md

 (3) every 60 seconds.

-You can force current updates to be written to the hard disk with
+You can force the current updates to be written to the hard disk with

 ```python
 db.commit() # But you do not need to do it.